NormHarrison/nomorobo_search/README.md

 ## Notes

 This script unfortunately does not work when using the [geckodriver](https://github.com/mozilla/geckodriver) to interact with a web browser, meaning it won't work with Firefox.
-So a Chromium based browser in combination with with [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) is needed.
-I'm not 100% sure why currently, but when using geckodriver, certain elements can't be interacted with via the click() and/or send_keys() methods.
+So a Chromium based browser in combination with [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) is needed.
+I'm not 100% sure why currently, but when using geckodriver, certain elements can't be interacted with via the `click()` and/or `send_keys()` methods.

 Chrome is set to run in headless mode by default.